VincentSJM/react-redux-working-backwards/docs/guide/actions.md

 - type `{ type: string, [key: string]: any }`
   - Actions must have a `type` field that indicates the type of action being performed

-In Redux, Actions are objects, which are payloads of information that send data from your application to your store.
+- are objects, which are payloads of information that send data from your application to your store.
 They are the _only_ source of information for the store.
 You send them to the store using `store.dispatch()`.

 ## Flux Standard Action (FSA)